lino-framework/lino/docs/dev/dd.rst

     :ref:`welfare` overrides this in order to call its `populate` method.

+  .. method:: FOO_choices

+    For every field named "FOO", if the model has a method called "FOO_choices" (which must be decorated by :func:`dd.chooser`), then this method will be installed as a chooser for this field.

   .. method:: FOO_changed

     For every field named "FOO", if the model has a method called